 Cobram Estate Olives is a public company listed on the Australian Securities Exchange (ASX: CBO) with a head office in Lara, Victoria.
 Its structure and governance is as set out in its publicly available Corporate Governance Statement.
-The Company has more than 150 employees across Australia and the United States of America (USA), with operations conducted through our wholly owned subsidiary companies, who themselves own the necessary assets.
+The Company has more than 160 employees across Australia and the United States of America (USA), with operations conducted through our wholly owned subsidiary companies, who themselves own the necessary assets.

-Formerly known as Boundary Bend Limited, Cobram Estate Olives was founded by Paul Riordan and Rob McGavin in 1998.
-Over the years, Cobram Estate Olives has grown to become the market leader in the Australian olive oil industry and a leader in sustainable olive farming, with operations in Australia and the USA and a portfolio of premium brands.
-The Company's extra virgin olive oils are recognised for their world class quality, receiving 458 awards since 2003.
+Cobram Estate Olives Limited formerly known as Boundary Bend Limited, was founded by Paul Riordan and Rob McGavin in 1998.
+Over more than 25 years the Company has grown to become the market leader in the Australian olive industry and a global leader in sustainable olive farming with operations in Australia and the USA and a portfolio of premium brands.
+Today, CBO's extra virgin olive oils are recognised for their world class quality, receiving more than 706 awards since 2003 including one of our Cobram Estate® products from California being named one of the world's healthiest extra virgin olive oils in 2017 and 2022.
 The achievement of a sustainable "zero waste" farming operation and the maximisation of the value of all its farming outputs is one of the Company's fundamental pillars.
 As part of this initiative, in 2017 Cobram Estate Olives established its Wellness division which is responsible for the research, development and sale of products left over from olive oil production.
 This is a core part of the Company's strategy to continually improve the sustainability of its farming operations and minimise waste.